makezurich/makezurich-badge-2023-circuitpython/Getting Started.md

     * manual
     * frequency plan Europe SF9 863-870
     * LoRa version 1.0.3
+6. Configure LoRa with the values from Session information section
+   1. AT+ID=DevAddr,"Device address"
+   2. AT+KEY=NWKSKEY,"NwkSKey"

 ## sending packages
 We use the UART port on pin 4 and 5 to write AT commands to the "Seed Studio LoRa E5".